However, we’ve put together some easy and classic rock ukulele songs to play on the ukulele here.

 This track has an alternative rock feature, which runs for three minutes and thirty-eight seconds.
 Its composition feature is in the key of E minor with a heavy rock tempo of 120 beats per minute.

-You can try to be accustomed to it if you don’t do it before.
+You can try to get accustomed to it if you haven’t done it before.

 Tutorial